aantron/ocaml.org/data/planet/ocamlpro/opam-220-release.md

 is not defined on macOS
 </li>
 <li>Add Warning 69: Warn for new syntax when package name in variable in string
-interpolation contains several '+' (this is related to the &quot;hijack&quot; item above)
+interpolation contains several '+' (this is related to the "hijack" item above)
 </li>
 <li>Add support for Wolfi OS, treating it like Alpine family as it also uses apk
 </li>